 - When we face criticism, we feel misunderstood.

-If you want to present yourself as a positive influence at all times, “wear” an upbeat mood.
+If you want always to present yourself as a positive influence, “wear” an upbeat mood.
 It’s much like wearing a new outfit every day, only better.
-Make a conscious decision to feel optimistic, self-assured and cheerful, every moment, every day.
+Make a conscious decision to feel optimistic, self-assured, and cheerful every moment, every day.
 It’s not unrealistic.
-You can make this happen when you decide to focus your energy deriving solutions to problems, and not problems in solutions.
+You can make this happen when you focus your energy on deriving solutions to problems and not problems in solutions.
 It also helps to fatten your verbal dictionary with vibrant, positive, can-do words.

-When you’re armed with this sunny attitude, you will automatically trigger an identical response from the people who come in contact with you.
-They will see you as an attractive influence, and feel mighty inspired to follow you.
+When you’re armed with this sunny attitude, you will automatically trigger an identical response from the people who contact you.
+They will see you as an attractive influence and feel inspired to follow you.

 Become your Best Friend

 It is enormously easy to stay in an upbeat mood constantly when we genuinely like ourselves.
 Else, no matter how hard you try to “fake it,” you will find it hard to sustain and eventually give up.
 So our next tip to you is to become your own best friend.

 Become your biggest champion!
 Here are some pointers to make this happen.

 - Regardless of your personality, never let yourself believe you are “not good enough.”
 BE that best friend that believes you are fantastic!

 - Every single one of us is blessed with a set of unique, virtuous qualities.
 Do you recognize and appreciate them in yourself?

 - Become self-aware: what are your core strengths and areas of opportunity beyond your present circumstance?